-In this article we will discuss everything you need to know about the Plymouth Rock chicken including recognized varieties, egg laying ability, how to care for them and much more…
+In this article, we will discuss everything you need to know about the Plymouth Rock chicken, including recognized varieties, egg-laying ability, how to care for them, and much more…

-History and Background
+Plymouth Rock History and Background

-The trail gets hot again in around 1869 when a Mr Upham of Worcester, Massachusetts was breeding with barred males and Java hens.
+The trail gets hot again in around 1869 when a Mr. Upham of Worcester, Massachusetts, was breeding with barred males and Java hens.

 It’s now thought that these birds are the likely ancestors of todays’ Plymouth Rock.

 From our Dominique breed article, you may remember some confusion between the rose comb and single comb birds, with both being called Dominiques at the time.